Stunning Photo Storage Tips for Effortless Family Downsizing

 - Does this item tell a story that would be lost otherwise?

-- Is there already a better copy or version?
+- Is there already a better copy?

 - Vital records